Tag Archives: parenting

 This answers drives the rest of your questions.
 If you want them find a way.
 Make things works.
 Sacrifice and make do if you need to.
 Then you will be a parent.

 I hope this blog has been useful.
-As I say my intention isn’t to convince you, its to think of the other side and what life would be like with children.
+As I say my intention isn’t to convince you, its to think of the other side and what life would be like having kids.
 How poor you could be in one sense but how rich your would be in another.
 I hope this makes sense.

 This blog was written by an adoptive parent in the UK who understands making sacrifices for children.
 Why after all that they have sacrificed they wouldn’t change it or their children for anything because there is such thing as a poor mans paradise and its so much better than the rich mans paradise.